zaach/floop.js/README.md

         console.log(fibo.FIBO(8));
     </script>

-If you want the script to execute from the command-line, don't specify any functions to export and it will run the `MAIN` function defined in the FLooP module.
+If you want the script to execute from the command-line, don't specify any functions to export and it will run the `MAIN` function defined in the FLooP module:

     ./bin/floopc examples/fibo.bloop > fibo-shell.js